ida/templati/README.md

 ---

-Thw class Tag represents an HTML-element and has the properties "tagName", "attr" and "content", we can create a tag like this:
+The class Tag represents an HTML-element and has the properties "tagName", "attr" and "content", we can create a tag like this:

     const Tag = require('templati').Tag